NixOS/foundation/README.md

 * Eelco Dolstra is Founder / Secretary of the Board of Determinate Systems
 * Ron Efroni is Founder / Chief Executive Officer of Flox
 * Théophane Hufschmitt is employed by Tweag / Modus Create
-* Domen Kozar is Founder / Director of Cachix
 * Jonas Chevalier is Founder / Director of Numtide

 ## Contact us